lacareer/Ansible/ansible-docs/3-ansible-adhoc-commandTools/2-commandlineTools.md

 You should not run most Ansible CLI tools in parallel against the same targets.

-For each specific command line options, please visit the associated url belwo:
+For each specific command line options, please visit the associated url below:

 - ansible (see: https://docs.ansible.com/ansible/latest/cli/ansible.html )
 - ansible-config (see: https://docs.ansible.com/ansible/latest/cli/ansible-config.html )